On genus one mirror symmetry in higher dimensions and the BCOV conjectures: The degeneration of the Hodge bundles of the mirror family

 We first argue analytically.
 By the minimal decomposition (Proposition \ref{prop:orthogonal-decompositions}), the morphism \eqref{eq:iso-prim-coh} induces a morphism between Deligne extensions

 We can reformulate \eqref{eq:morphism-Deligne-Vcal} as a morphism

 extending \eqref{eq:iso-prim-coh-bis-bis} to $\PBbb^{1}$.
 By the GAGA principle, this morphism is algebraic.
 Notice that the coherent sheaves involved in $\psi$ are locally free and defined over $\QBbb$.
 By Lemma \ref{prop:iso-prim-coh} \eqref{item:iso-prim-coh-2}, $\psi_{\mid U}$ is defined over $\QBbb$.
 Therefore, $\psi_{\mid U}$ is invariant under the action of $\Aut(\CBbb/\QBbb)$.
 Because $U$ is a non-empty Zariski open subset of $\PBbb^{1}$, which is an integral scheme, we infer that $\psi$ is invariant under $\Aut(\CBbb/\QBbb)$.
 Therefore, $\psi$ is defined over $\QBbb$, and so is its cokernel.
-We denote the latter coherent sheaf by $\widetilde{\Vcal}$.
+We denote by $\widetilde{\Vcal}$ this cokernel of $\psi$ modulo its torsion part.
+Then $\widetilde{\Vcal}$ is a vector bundle.

 By Proposition \ref{prop:orthogonal-decompositions} \eqref{item:orth-dec-2}, $\widetilde{\Vcal}_{\mid U}$ is canonically isomorphic to $\Vcal$, over $\QBbb$, and in particular inherits a connection from $\Vcal$.
-Also, by the same proposition, we know that \eqref{eq:iso-prim-coh-bis-alg}$^{\an}$ is canonically identified with \eqref{eq:iso-prim-coh-bis}$\ \otimes\ \Ocal_{U^{\an}}$.
+Also, by the same proposition, we know that the analytification of \eqref{eq:iso-prim-coh-bis-alg} is canonically identified with the tensor product of \eqref{eq:iso-prim-coh-bis} with $\Ocal_{U^{\an}}$.
 By taking Deligne extensions, we deduce that $\widetilde{\Vcal}^{\an}$ is a vector bundle with regular singular connection, canonically isomorphic to the Deligne extension of $\VBbb\otimes\Ocal_{U^{\an}}$.
-By the first part of the proposition, we thus infer that $\widetilde{\Vcal}^{\an}$ is a trivial vector bundle with connection, and in particular any trivialization over $\PBbb^{1}$ is flat.
+By the first part of the lemma, we thus infer that $\widetilde{\Vcal}^{\an}$ is a trivial vector bundle with connection, and in particular any trivialization over $\PBbb^{1}$ is flat.
 As in the proof of Lemma \ref{lemma:trivial-hodge} \eqref{lemma:trivial-hodge-2}, we deduce that $\widetilde{\Vcal}$ is a trivial vector bundle over $\PBbb^{1}$, defined over $\QBbb$.
 From all the above, we conclude that the restriction to $U$ of any trivialization of $\widetilde{\Vcal}$, defined over $\QBbb$, induces a flat trivialization of $\Vcal\simeq\widetilde{\Vcal}_{\mid U}$, defined over $\QBbb$.
 This concludes the proof. \end{proof}